jackcollison/jackcollison.github.io/_pages/about.md

 Welcome to my personal webpage!

+I will join Stanford University as a [Postdoctoral Fellow](https://energypostdoc.stanford.edu/) in September, 2026.

-I am a Ph.D.
-Candidate in the Department of Economics at the [University of Wisconsin-Madison](https://econ.wisc.edu/).
+I received my Ph.D. from the Department of Economics at the [University of Wisconsin-Madison](https://econ.wisc.edu/).
 My research interests focuses on energy markets using tools from industrial organization, econometrics, and machine learning.
 I have worked on applications in petroleum markets, electric vehicles, and electricity.
 I also enjoy adapting and developing ML/AI methods to estimate structural models.

 I graduated with an M.S. in Statistics and a B.A. in Economics with [honors](https://economics.stanford.edu/impact-online-food-delivery-services-restaurant-sales) from [Stanford University](https://stanford.edu).
 I also received an M.S. in Economics from the [University of Wisconsin-Madison](https://econ.wisc.edu/).

-I will join Stanford University as a [Postdoctoral Fellow](https://energypostdoc.stanford.edu/), affiliated with the Doerr School of Sustainability and the Department of Economics, in September, 2026.

 If you have any questions or want to connect, feel free to [reach out](mailto:jcollison@wisc.edu) to me.